-- The resulting total annual microplastic formation from wind turbine blades was compared to all other direct microplastic emission sources in The Netherlands.
-Using the existing Material Flow Analysis (MFA) from Schwarz et al. (2023), direct microplastic and macroplastic losses in The Netherlands were mapped.
-This includes the following sectors: packaging, textiles, automotive, electronic equipment, building and construction, agriculture, primary cosmetic microplastics, and fishery.
-Micro and macroplastic emissions are modeled to multiple environmental compartments, including ocean environments, roadside and residential soil.
-Further information on model data and methodology can be further found in Schwarz et al. (2023).
-In this - 230 assessment, several additions to the model were included compared to the published version.
-First of all, material flows for paints and varnishes are included as a microplastic source, with paint volume data collected from Kusumgar (2020), applying an average polymer mass of 37% and transfer coefficients from Verschoor (2016).
-Secondly, microplastic losses from fishing nets were included and estimated at 1% over the lifetime, similar to loss rates to other fiber based products which include textiles and clothing.
-Furthermore, environmental compartments were updated, aligned to the land cover and land cover change dataset - 235 from the Copernicus institute (Haščič and Mackie, 2018; Copernicus Climate Change Service, 2019).
-This affects in which type of environment microplastics end up when emitted to air or emitted to water.
+tors: packaging, textiles, automotive, electronic equipment, building and construction, agriculture, primary cosmetic microplastics, and fishery.
+Micro- and macroplastic emissions are modeled to multiple environmental compartments, including ocean environments, roadside, and residential soil.
+Further information on model data and methodology can be found in Schwarz et al. (2023).
+In this assessment, several additions to the model were included compared to the published version.
+First of all, material flows for paints and varnishes are included as a microplastic source, with paint volume data collected from Kusumgar (2020), applying an average polymer mass of 37 % and transfer coefficients from Verschoor (2016).
+Secondly, microplastic losses from fishing nets were included and estimated at 1 % over the lifetime, similar to loss rates for other fiber-based products, which include textiles and clothing.
+Furthermore, environmental compartments were updated, aligned to the land cover and land cover change dataset from the Copernicus Institute (Haščič and Mackie, 2018; Copernicus Climate Change Service, 2019).
+This affects the type of environment in which microplastics end up when emitted to air or emitted to water.